Adamska1008/today/README.md

   -o, --offset arg     Offset from today (default: 0) -d, --directory arg  The working directory to be check (default: .)
-  -a, --author arg     Who's commits that will be checked -h, --help           Print usage
+  -a, --author arg     Whose commits that will be checked -h, --help           Print usage
 ```